SalesforceSFDC/Apex/Apex Triggers/README.md

 | oldMap | A map of IDs to the old versions of the sObject records.
 This map is only available in update and delete triggers. |
 | operationType | Returns an enum of type System.TriggerOperation corresponding to the current operation.
 Possible values of the System.TriggerOperation enum are: BEFORE_INSERT, BEFORE_UPDATE, BEFORE_DELETE,AFTER_INSERT, AFTER_UPDATE, AFTER_DELETE, and AFTER_UNDELETE.
 If you vary your programming logic based on different trigger types, consider using the switch statement with different permutations of unique trigger execution enum states. |
 | size | The total number of records in a trigger invocation, both old and new. |

+### Using Trigger Exceptions
+To prevent saving records in a trigger, call the `addError()` method on the sObject in question.
+The `addError()` method throws a fatal error inside a trigger.
+The error message is displayed in the user interface and is logged.